UoB-COMSM0166/2025-group-14/README.md

 - #### User Interface classes:

-The main non-gameplay features of the game are implemented as game screens, and either allow for game configuration game configuration (e.g. Map selection and difficulty level screens) or provide information and game control flow (e.g. Info screen or win/lose screens).

-The transition between the screens that requires setting any parameter (e.g. map selection) is done via button class.
-Additionally, following the heuristic analysis report, a game pause and resume capability was added via the button UI.
+Game-screens are menus that allow for game configuration game configuration (e.g. Map selection and difficulty level screens) or provide information and game control flow (e.g. Info screen or win/lose screens).
+Transitioning between these screens usually involves setting a parameter (eg map selection, game difficulty) which is done via the button class.
+Following our heuristic analysis report, we also added pause and resume capcaity to the game via the button UI.

 #### UML Class Diagram of the entire game